jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - Lockout LED (only one) is green on Form6, should we change ours to green?
 Also, it blinks when in 1ph-1LO mode and 1/2 phases are in lockout, but not all 3.
 Maybe implement if a phase is locked out, but not all 3 are, the locked out phases blink?
 - In the event of main microprocessor failure, the trip circuit can operate independent of the main microprocessor
 	- can we do this?
-- For HLT, there's a couple different behaviors for F6:
+- For HLT, there's a multiple different behaviors for F6:
 	- HLT opens all 3 phases independent mode or timing that defines the trip time.
 If any one phase is already open and HLT is activate the other 2 phases will **NOT**  open.
 	- HLT opens all 3 phases independent mode or timing that defines the trip time.
 If any one phase is already open and HLT is activate the other 2 phases will immediately open.
 	- specific curve allowed to be programmed for HLT?